How To Renew Your California Broker License

 Q: What if I’m renewing my license for the first time?

 A: First-time renewing your license as a Broker has different requirements.
-Please visit Chamberlin’s First-Time Renewal page for courses specifically designed for your needs.
+Please visit our First-Time Real Estate License Renewal page for courses specifically designed for your needs.

 Q: How do I submit my CE certificates to the DRE?